 In some cases, you may find that some lenders are off-put by your straightforwardness.
 This lender isn’t for you.

-There are also many busy lending officers working for banks who already have the best rates on physician loans.
+There are also many busy lending officers working for banks who already have the best rates.
 The don’t need to lower their rates or negotiate much because the rate is already low.
 These MLOs (mortgage lending officers) will be less attentive and less patient with negotiations.

 It’s unfortunate, but sometimes this happens due to the large amount of inquiries they get.
 It’s up to you to decide if you are willing to play ball or not.
 Feel out the landscape and make the best decision you can.

 Rates are relatively straightforward (but this doesn’t mean it’s easy) to negotiate.